Who Am I?

 The effort to discover who I am also demands careful attention to the many influences that have shaped me as an individual.
 These influences extend beyond the particular convergence of ancestors and events that led to my birth; they include friends, relatives, historical figures, and countless others often overlooked when identity is framed solely in terms of ethnicity or religion.
 I was undeniably a child of the 1960s, shaped by the music of the 1970s and 1980s—Joe Strummer and John Lydon, in particular, left their mark through the records spinning on my turntable.
 My political views were influenced by my wife's uncle, who urged me to read Ayn Rand’s The Fountainhead.
 I was also shaped by teachers at every level—elementary school, high school, and college—as well as by pastors and gothis.
 My perspectives were further formed by the wide range of books I read, a collection so particular that, if it could be listed in full, it would differ from anyone else’s.

-Fairly considered, I am unique—an individual unlike any other—shaped by experiences and influences drawn from a wide range of people and sources. Ásatrú did not ultimately help me discover who I am; in fact, it constrained me by denying the richness of my full being.
-Like many ideologies and faiths, Ásatrú is pervaded by a sense of purity, and with that purity comes a narrowing of focus that is inherently divisive.
-Certain people, ideas, and even ancestors are deemed “in,” while others are excluded.
-Such thinking fosters division not only outwardly, but inwardly as well, producing a fragmented self.
-For a true seeker, this approach is ultimately insufficient.
+Fairly considered, I am not a single, static self but many—a multiplicity of wholeness—shaped by experiences and influences drawn from countless people, traditions, and ideas. Ásatrú did not ultimately provide the answer I was seeking; instead, it constrained me by denying the full richness of who I am.
+Like many ideologies and faiths, it is permeated by an ideal of purity, and with that purity comes a narrowing of vision that is inherently divisive.
+Certain people, ideas, and even ancestors are deemed acceptable, while others are excluded.
+Such boundaries do not only divide outwardly; they fracture inwardly as well, producing a divided self.
+For a genuine seeker, this approach is ultimately insufficient.

 Does this represent an abandonment of anything I once believed or held dear?
-Not at all!
-Rather, it is an embracing of the whole.
-It has become clear to me that dogma and orthodoxy restrict vision and narrow perspective—is this not the very pattern seen in political parties and in the practice of most religions?
-Embracing the ALL cultivates a profound sense of unity, one in which the divisions between self and world are ultimately transcended.
-Perhaps more importantly, it also dissolves the inner divisions that fracture the self.
+Not at all.
+Rather, it is an embracing of the whole—of all the worlds that compose my inner life.
+It has become clear that dogma and orthodoxy restrict vision and narrow perspective; is this not the same pattern we see in political parties and in monotheistic practice?
+To embrace the ALL is to cultivate a profound sense of wholeness, one in which the divisions between self and world are ultimately transcended.
+Perhaps more importantly, it dissolves the inner divisions that fracture the self and deny its inherent multiplicity.

 The way ahead appears pathless—and true.